About Us

 Front of ArtisAnn Gallery, 70 Bloomfield Avenue, Belfast, BT5 5AE

-ArtisAnn is a friendly contemporary space based on Bloomfield Avenue in Belfast selling unique artworks, from established and emerging artists.
+ArtisAnn is a friendly modern art gallery based on Bloomfield Avenue in Belfast selling unique artworks, from established and emerging artists.

 Occupying two floors, with themed exhibitions on the first floor, and a wide range of amazing artworks downstairs, you will find the art that you love here.